Totora Baby Jacket Pattern

 - 9-12 months -> 2 balls

-With a 3mm crochet hook, my 10x10cm sample in double crochet is:
+Using a 3mm crochet hook, my sample size for 10x10cm in double crochet is:

 - 16 points